 First of all, most of us procrastinate putting off the things that we don’t want to do in the first place.
 Who wants to sit down and talk about all the problems between each dealership department?
 It’s painful, time-consuming and it will stir up problems with colleagues that just aren’t worth it.
 The truth is, it is totally worth it!
 Your dealership team deserves it and your customers definitely deserve better!

 Taking the time, and actually finding the time, to fix the challenges is part of the problem, and if you do meet, what will happen?
 What will we talk about?
 Who will take the lead?
 Who will agree and take action?

-When dysfunction, or a total lack of cohesive team behavior exists, it comes down to a few key factors that require repair.
+When dysfunction or a total lack of cohesive team behaviour exists, it comes down to a few key factors that require repair.